I tried automatic backup of AWS Secrets Manager secrets across accounts

 }'

-Next, deploy the following IAM role in both the backup and source accounts.
+Next, deploy the following IAM role to both the backup and source accounts.

-Permissions are limited to only the services being used.
-Enter the backup account ID for Account-ID-Dst.
+The permissions are limited to only the required services.
+Replace Account-ID-Dst with the backup account ID.

 aws iam create-role \